Latest News For You | For Agency Professionals

 Need Help? – Dial 2-1-1

 You are encouraged to dial “2-1-1” 24 hours a day, seven days a week if you need help in understanding and finding available assistance services.
 Language translation and TTY services are offered to any caller.
-You can also search our database for services in your local community or Chat Live with an experienced community resource specialist.
+You can also search our database for services in your local community.
 2-1-1 will help identify with you the best local resources to fit your individual needs during times of distress or for life’s everyday situations.

 If you know of additional resources that would be appropriate to include in this section, please let us know by contacting us via e-mail at email@example.com.